 Christian Bachez (b.
-2001) is a painter, muralist, digital artist, and photographer born, raised and currently living in Alphabet City, New York.
-He graduated from the College of the Holy Cross with a B.A. in Psychology and Visual Arts.
+2001) is a painter, muralist, digital artist, and photographer from Alphabet City, New York.
+His work is rooted in community engagement, cultural critique, and storytelling.
+He graduated from the College of the Holy Cross with a B.A. in Psychology and Visual Arts, a dual foundation that informs his approach to public art.

 Artist Statement